 The City's investment portfolio will remain sufficiently liquid to enable the City to meet all operating requirements that might be reasonably anticipated.
-To a large extent, liquidity shall be determined by the flow of revenues and expenditures predicted by the Financial

-Services Department using budgeted cash flow projections and historical data.
+To a large extent, liquidity shall be determined by the flow of revenues and expenditures predicted by the Office of the Comptroller Department using budgeted cash flow projections and historical data.
 These cash flow projections shall be at least one (1) year in length.